-Values may vary, depending upon the ages of the layers.
+Values may vary depending on the ages of the layers.
 For example, a young layer should normally have a higher value than an older layer about ready to be removed from the flock.
-There is a tendency for some producers to report values for cull birds (pennies per pound.)
+Some producers tend to report values for cull birds (pennies per pound).